radithyaa/Inventory-App/README.md

-View the project at pengkolantech.site.
+View the project at (pengkolantech.site)

 ## Getting Started